chutetearer/Getting-and-Cleaning-Data/README.md

 Please consult run_analysis.R in this repository for the complete source code of the R script.

+***

 #### Choices made while treating/analyzing the data:

 - Only columns from the X_train and X_test data that contained **"std()"** and **"mean()"** in their column names were included.
 - The sorting and display order was chosen to be:
   - "activity" as first criteria.
   - "subject" as second criteria.
 - Column names were kept the same as in the original data, as they describe the values the way the original researchers/authors saw them fit.
 - The command **"cbind"** was preferred to **"merge"** so as not to risk a row order mutation before all data frames were merged.
-- Some optimizations could have been applied, but due to the lack of experience with R, the modest size of the data and a desire to keep the data manipulation script clear and understandable, a slower and slightly longer script was chosen.
+- Some optimizations could have been applied, but due to the lack of experience with R, the modest size of the data and a desire to keep the data manipulation script clear and understandable, a slower and longer script was chosen.
-- The original feature columns included dashes is their names.
-No attempt was made to correct this.
+- The original feature columns included dashes is their names and no attempt was made to correct/change them.